Milad0310/age-and-gender-prediction/README.md

 **Project Title**

-Age and Gender Prediction with Deep Learning using UTKFace dataset, YOLOv5, and VGG19
+Age and Gender Prediction with Deep Learning using UTKFace dataset, YOLOv, and VGG19

 **Project Description**